Currently, Erin is not accepting new private clients. Join the mailing list to find out about upcoming events and initiatives!

 Prior to her graduate studies, Erin received her English as a Foreign Language (EFL) certification and her Bachelor of Arts in Creative Writing and Literature.
 She spent over a year in South America, much of it helping to establish a women’s literacy project with a nonprofit in Sucre, Bolivia.
 Her work in Bolivia fueled her passion for literacy as a means of freedom and autonomy, and eventually led her to pursue her studies at Columbia.
 Erin’s unique background and experience in education, including teaching abroad and working as a teacher of dance, outdoor education, and experiential learning, continue to inform her practice.

-Erin now lives in South Minneapolis, where she runs her private practice and consulting business full-time.
-When she's not busy with her two incredible children and brilliant wife, Dr. Alanna Carroll, Erin focuses on her work as a learning specialist, executive functioning coach, and educational consultant.
-In her free time, Erin enjoys writing poetry, meditating, and learning to play basketball.
+Erin now lives in South Minneapolis, where she runs her private practice and consulting business as well as her nonprofit, grrit.y kids.
+When she’s not busy with her two incredible children, two super fluffy kittens, and brilliant wife; Erin writes poetry, sings, and is learning to play basketball.

 Ways to Work with Erin